-Focusing on major hazards impacting safety, the environment or business continuity, the goal of process safety management is to develop plant systems and processes to prevent accidents, explosions, fires and toxic releases.
+We focus on major hazards impacting safety, the environment or business continuity, our goal of process safety management is to develop plant systems and processes to prevent accidents, explosions, fires and toxic releases.

 DSEAR (ATEX) and Hazardous Area Classification (HAC)

 DSEAR stands for the Dangerous Substances and Explosive Atmospheres Regulations 2002.
 It enacts, in the UK, the original requirements of the European Union (EU) ATEX directives: